DrSeil/FireRed-Intro-Patch/README.md

 # FireRed-Intro-Patch
+To Download the intro patch click on the releases button at the right of the screen.
+Then download just the *.bps file (for example v7_5_community.bps) Use this bps file as the patch.

 Intro skip patch for Firered

 * Shortens the intro (skips to gender, naming player, naming rival)
 * Talk to mom to skip to the lab